zakaton/Penny-Seed/README.md

 5. Pledgers are refunded the full Pledge Amount

 ## Developer Experience
-_There are 3 levels developers can extend PennySeed's functionality at:_
+_There are 3 levels developers can interface with PennySeed:_
-1. Custom Element - Web Developers can insert a `<penny-seed></penny-seed>` element that developers can set attributes of.
+1. Accessing the `<penny-seed></penny-seed>` element for contract eventListeners and rendering basic campaign information
-2. Web3 - Web Developers can access the deployed contract using the Web API.
+2. Using the Web3 API to interact with the contract instance from the web-end
-3. Solidity Developers - Solidity Developers can upgrade the contract.
+3. Upgrading the Solidity Contract itself

 ## Benefits
-- Creators are guarenteed the Exact Amount they specify
+👍 Creators are guarenteed the Exact Amount they specify
-- Pledgers are incentivized to share the Campaign to reduce their Pledge Share
+👍 Pledgers are incentivized to share the Campaign to reduce their Pledge Share
-- Minimal Design allows for a wide range of emergent applications and extensions
+👍 Minimal Design allows for a wide range of emergent applications and extensions

 ## Use Cases
 - Artists